benrybytes/carrot_os/notes/minimal_kernel.md

 # using rust nightly

-be able to test official released features
+be able to test unofficial released features

 ```sh
 rustup override set nightly